Valuing Every Achievement

 Earthquakes and tsunamis were studied during our Geography project: 'Restless Earth'.
 We looked at the impact of these natural events for those closely affected and also the geography beyond why they happen.
 There were many questions asked as everyone really become engrossed in this interesting and powerful project.
 We returned to study sculpture one last time through our Art & Design project.
 Studying the work of Antony Gormley and Alberto Giacometti we drew inspiration from the 'Olympic Pictograms' that have been used at recent games to form our own sculptures, experimenting with cutting, joining, bending and twisting.
 The Olympic theme continued into our French project ’Les Jeux Olympiques’.We learnt a range of new French vocabulary connected with the events at the games.

-Mathematics is about application in many ways during Autumn Term: trying as much as possible to place the methods and knowledge, that the children have gathered over the years, into a range of different problem solving contexts as possible.
-Extending knowledge but reinforcing, re-visting and applying in order to deepen understanding.
-We would call this on a daily basis in the classroom as moving the learning from 'Green to Gold' in terms of adapting what we teach and aim for in Mathematics each day.
+Mathematics continued to apply the children's knowledge in a range of different problem solving contexts as we tried to deepen and challenge their thinking across their final year.
+We would call this on a daily basis in the classroom as moving the learning from 'Green to Gold' in terms of adapting what we teach and aim for in Mathematics each day whilst covering all areas ranging from number to shape and measures.

 In Year 6, we take a slightly different stimulus for our English projects.
 We remain focused on key purposes for reading and writing but more directly within the context of two chosen texts.
 Letters From The Lighthouse by Emma Carroll and Macbeth by William Shakespeare form the basis for this work.
 We have been writing to re-tell and entertain through diary entries, narratives, character descriptions and news articles.